Porges/ways-to-play/src/games/pei/pei.md

 In @JavaanseKaartspelen [p.
 58] it is suggested that the name of the game comes from the Chinese game {% gameref fishing-for-hairtails %}, but that is played with (two-colour) chess playing cards, and doesn’t have any sequence collection.

-In fact, the game is closely related to the Chinese game of {% gameref kanhu %}, and so I believe the name probably comes from the Chinese word for playing cards, <span lang="zh-Hant">牌</span> (Hokkien: {% pronounce lang="nan-Latn" word="pâi" pronouncer="690518207" file="pronunciation_nan_牌.mp3" %}).
+In fact, the game is closely related to the Chinese game of {% gameref kanhu %}, and so I believe the name probably comes from the Chinese word for playing cards, <span lang="zh-Hant">牌</span> (Hokkien: <Pronounce lang="nan-Latn"  pronouncer="690518207" file="pronunciation_nan_牌.mp3">pâi</Pronounce>).

 The combinations in particular are copied directly from the {% gameref kanhu %} scoring combinations called ‘eyes’ (<span lang="zh">眼</span>).
 The odd combinations of cards are explained by the historical ordering of the deck (see its article for more on this), in short, the suit of coins used to rank in reverse.
 White Flower derives from the half-coin card and Red Flower from the zero-coin card, so they rank above all other coins.